 Looking for a good VPN to keep you safe while browsing isn’t always easy, but my testing showed that Browsec provides decent connection speeds and security.
 However, the legal concerns and the fact that it is based in Russia shatter some of the promises regarding privacy.

-After performing a series of tests, I can say Browsec VPN is easy to use, but streaming Netflix US and other platforms weren't possible even on the premium servers.
+After performing a series of tests, I can say Browsec VPN is easy to use.
+However, it doesn't work with Netflix US and other platforms, even on the premium servers.

 Try Browsec Today!